wasabigeek/blog/content/blog/first-steps-to-open-source/index.md

 ## Closing Thoughts

-My takeaways (sample size of 1, take with a pinch of salt):
+For "first timers" looking to contribute, my takeaways (sample size of 1, take with a pinch of salt):

-**Would-Be-Maintainers**:
-- Labelled issues were very helpful to me, I think it would make it a lot easier to get new contributors when issues are triaged and labelled (especially with a `first-timers-only` type label).
-- Have a `CONTRIBUTING.md` documentation.
+- Labels on recent issues seemed like a good sign that a project is well-maintained.
+Search for a `first-timers-only` type label - for example, in Rails it was `good first issue`.
+- Check the `CONTRIBUTING.md` documentation first before starting on your PR!
+There's usually a lot of helpful setup stuff there.
 For example, Rails was pretty amazing for this, I was kinda worried going in but it was really smooth, they even had instructions on how to use Vagrant to get started.
-It helps newbies!
-- In the absence of timely review, any comment helps, a lot.
-I know it's unfair to expect you to be devoting loads of time as a maintainer, especially if it's a project you don't use anymore.
-I can only speak from my experience as a contributor - it made a huge difference in motivation.
-- Keep an eye out for new maintainers to share your burden.
-Easier said than done, so maybe I'd best refer you to [dblock](https://github.com/dblock).
-I feel he does this well - after contributing for a few months, he reached out and asked if I would like to be a contributor on one repo, to reduce the bus factor.

-**Would-Be-Contributors**
 - Expect a little trial-and-error to getting your first PR merged, but stick with it!
 I found the experience super rewarding, and indeed got exposure to different codebases and languages.
 - Make life as easy for maintainers as possible - try to figure out as much as you can first, whether it's looking at previous PRs, making GitHub checks pass.

 I hope that was helpful!
-Feel free to drop a note to discuss / disagree :)
+Feel free to drop a note on Twitter to discuss / disagree :)